MerginMaps/docs/src/server/troubleshoot/index.md

 # Troubleshoot Custom Servers

 This article will help you debug and resolve issues in your <CommunityPlatformNameLink /> or <EnterprisePlatformNameLink /> deployment.
-If you use the main Cloud <DashboardLink desc="Mergin Maps Server"/>, it is always up-to-date and managed by <MainPlatformName /> team, so report your problems to us as [described here](../../misc/troubleshoot/).
+If you use the main <ServerCloudNameLink />, it is always up-to-date and managed by <MainPlatformName /> team, so report your problems to us as [described here](../../misc/troubleshoot/).
 Read more about server platforms in [overview article](../).

 To install your own server, follow our [installation guide](../install/).
 Documentation of environment variables and other configuration options can be found in [Configure environment](../environment/).